 Marcus is eager to impress these upperclassmen, so he shows them a trick where he can hack into nearby phones and install and activate various sound-effects apps without the phone user’s permission.
 As a prank, Marcus does the trick on a few of the phones of the students nearby.
 The prank gets some intended laughs, as the phone users show surprise when the apps are loudly activated.
 One of the apps has the sound effects of a woman having an orgasm, and Marcus randomly activates it on the phone of Clay Howard (played by Brandon Larracuente), who also happens to be the biggest bully in the school.

 Clay is angry that someone hacked into his phone.
 And when he notices that Marcus and his group are laughing a little too hard, Clay immediately goes to their table, singles out Marcus (who has his phone out), and accuses Marcus of hacking his phone.
-Carl looks like he’s about to start a fight with Marcus until a teacher steps in and diffuses the situation.
-Marcus is too scared to admit that he did the hacking, but he now knows that he’s made a potential enemy in Carl.
+Clay looks like he’s about to start a fight with Marcus until a teacher steps in and diffuses the situation.
+Marcus is too scared to admit that he did the hacking, but he now knows that he’s made a potential enemy in Clay.

 After this bullying incident, Cassie tells Clay to stop harassing Marcus.
 Clay abruptly stops trying to pick a fight with Marcus.
 It’s the first indication that something is going on between Clay and Cassie, whose body language when they’re together suggest that they might be having a secret relationship, even though Cassie is dating Brian.

 Later, Cassie warns Marcus when they’re alone together that Clay is a big problem: “Be careful with him,” Cassie tells Marcus.
 “I found things he was hiding from me.
 Watch your back.”